What You Need to Know About Security Manager

-In 2016, there was an estimated number of 992,100 jobs for Security Manager in 2016 (in the United States).
+In 2016, there was an estimated number of 992,100 jobs in the United States for Security Manager.
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 79,600 new jobs for Security Manager by 2026.
-Due to new job openings and attrition, there will be an average of 79,200 job openings in this field.
+Due to new job openings and attrition, there will be an average of 79,200 job openings in this field each year.

 The states with the most job growth for Security Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Maryland.
 These states have the worst job growth for this type of profession.